imrushi/imrushi.github.io/content/posts/go-basics-and-a-dash-of-clean-code.md

 ## History of Go

 The Google search engine experienced an issue back in 2007.
 Programs containing millions of lines of code needed to be maintained.
-They had to make this code into a runable program first, which took them about an hour at the time, before they could experiment with any fresh changes.
+They had to make this code into a runnable program first, which took them about an hour at the time, before they could experiment with any fresh changes.
 String processing is Google's additional issue.
 Numerous text files, or web pages, are read and analyzed by Google.
 This was obviously not good for the developers because it made them less productive.

-So Google engineers [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) sketeched out some goals for a new language:
+So Google engineers [Robert Griesemer](https://en.wikipedia.org/wiki/Robert_Griesemer), [Rob Pike](https://en.wikipedia.org/wiki/Rob_Pike), and [Ken Thompson](https://en.wikipedia.org/wiki/Ken_Thompson) sketched out some goals for a new language:

 - Fast Compilation (Efficiency)
 - Less cumbersome code (Simplicity)
-- Unused memory freed automatically (Grabage Collection)
+- Unused memory freed automatically (Garbage Collection)
-- Easy-to-write software that does several oeprations simultaneously (Concurrency)
+- Easy-to-write software that does several operations simultaneously (Concurrency)
 - Good support for processor with multiple cores

-After a couple years of work, Google had created Go: a lanaguage that was fast to write code and produced programs that were fast to compile and run.
-Google built a rich library of string functions into Go, Grabage Collecting makes strings in Go simple to think about, and efficinet in ways some other string libraries are not.
+After a couple years of work, Google had created Go: a language that was fast to write code and produced programs that were fast to compile and run.
+Google built a rich library of string functions into Go, Garbage Collecting makes strings in Go simple to think about, and efficient in ways some other string libraries are not.
 The project switched to an open source license in 2009.
 It’s now free for anyone to use.

 If you're developing a command-line tool in Go, you can generate executable files for Windows, MacOS, and Linux using the same source code.
 If you're building a web server, Go can assist you in efficiently managing multiple simultaneous user connections.
 Regardless of your project's nature, Go will aid you in making your code easier to maintain.

 ---

-Let's start with sytanx and clean code principles :
+Let's start with syntax and clean code principles :

 ## Go file layout